Shotgate: Nature reserves

 There are two adjoining nature reserves.
 Shotgate Thickets form the northern part of this reserve, which is owned by the Essex Wildlife Trust.
 The southern part of the reserve is owned by Basildon Borough Council and is named Giddings Copse, in memory of the co-founder and ex-Chairman of the Wickford Wildlife Society - Phil Giddings.
 The reserve is situated on both sides of the tidal River Crouch which is narrow at this point.
 It consists of a remnant of old oak woodland on the south side, and thorn thickets, rough grassland and large ponds on the north side.
 With the adjoining river banks and railway embankment this small area has a surprising diversity of habitats and, consequently, of wildlife.

+Governance

+There are three tiers of local government covering Shotgate, at parish, district, and county level: Shotgate Parish Council, Basildon Borough Council, and Essex County Council.
+The parish council meets at the church hall of Shotgate Baptist Church on Bruce Grove.

+The Shotgate area historically stood at the boundary of the parishes of Rawreth and Wickford.
+The buildings of Shotgate Farm are in Rawreth parish, but the area to the west of the farm buildings where the modern suburb was developed during the 20th century was in Wickford parish.

+When elected parish and district councils were established in 1894, Wickford was included in the Billericay Rural District.
+Most of that rural district, including the parish of Wickford, was converted into the Billericay Urban District in 1934.
+The parish of Wickford was abolished in 1937 when all the parishes in the urban district were merged into a single parish called Billericay.
+The urban district was renamed Basildon in 1955 and was reformed to become the modern Basildon district in 1974, at which point the district also became an unparished area.

+The civil parish of Shotgate was created in 2007 from part of the unparished area.

+Although a separate parish since 2007, Shotgate is still classed as part of the Wickford built up area by the Office for National Statistics.

+Listed buildings

+There are two grade II listed buildings recorded in the National Heritage List for England for Shotgate.